rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 ### amillenialism

-like "partial preterism", we perhaps shouldn't dignify Millennialism as doctrine, but it's arguably not heretical...
+like "partial preterism", we perhaps shouldn't dignify millennialism as a category.

 e.g., we don't say apelagianism, anestorianism, or aarianism, and we don't call Calvinism "aarminianism".

-amillenialism should perhaps just be called the "biblical view" or the "orthodox view" as it requires no eisegesis and can be understood exegetically.
+amillenialism should perhaps just be called the "biblical view" or the "orthodox view" as it requires no modern eisegesis and can be understood exegetically.